-- a.
-An explanation describing reasons for closure (voluntary closure only). - b.
+- 1. A teach-out plan is a written plan developed by an institution or program that provides for the equitable treatment of students if an institution or program ceases to operate or plans to cease operations before all enrolled students have completed their program of study.
+A teach-out plan must contain, at a minimum, the following information: - a.
+An explanation describing reasons for closure, if applicable. - b.
 Notification from the chief executive officer of the conducting institution stating the date for the last day of operation as an accredited institution/program. - c.
-A copy of written notification to current and accepted students, if any, of the date of closure and the authorized accreditation status of the institution/program under which it will operate until closure. - d.
-A plan for closure outlining how currently enrolled students will be provided with sufficient didactic and clinical experiences to meet accreditation and graduation requirements. - e.
-Submit teach-out agreements that have been made among institutions/programs for prior approval by the Council, if any.
+A copy of all written notifications to current and accepted students and any others of the date of closure and the authorized accreditation status of the institution/program under which it will operate until closure to ensure the communications are accurate and consistent. - d.
+A list of current students and the program requirements that each student has completed. - e.
+A plan for closure outlining how currently enrolled students will be provided with sufficient didactic and clinical experiences to meet accreditation and graduation requirements (including the names of potential teach-out partner institutions, if applicable). - 2.
+Teach-out agreement: A teach-out agreement is a written agreement between accredited institutions or programs that provides for the equitable treatment of students and a reasonable opportunity for students to complete their program of study if an institution or program ceases to operate before all enrolled students have completed the program of study.

 Teach-out agreements must be in writing, signed by both parties, and provide sufficient detail to ensure provision of equitable treatment for students.
-At a minimum, assurances contained in a teachout agreement must contain:
+At a minimum, assurances contained in a teach-out agreement must contain:

-- 1) Plans for continuing the education of currently enrolled students at another accredited institution/program. - 2) Evidence that the accredited teach-out institution or program has the necessary experience, resources, and support services to: - a) Provide an educational program that is of acceptable quality and reasonably similar in content, structure, and scheduling to that provided by the institution or program that is ceasing operations; - b) Remain stable, carry out its mission, and meet all obligations to existing students - 3) Provisions for currently enrolled students, specifying any additional charges, to receive all the instruction promised by the closed program before its closure but that is not provided to the students because of the closure. - 4) Reference to the location of the teach-out institution/program being as geographically close to the closed program as possible. - 5) Acknowledgement from the accepting program that it agrees to the terms of the teach-out agreement. - f.
-Represent accurately to applicants and others the effect that closure will have on the program's accreditation status after the decision has been officially acknowledged by the Council. - g.
-Recognize that official notification of the decision to close will be irrevocable.
-Programs that voluntarily close but want to reopen must complete the accreditation process defined for new programs. - h.
-Single purpose institutions or programs responsible for administering Title IV HEA programs are required to submit teach-out plans for approval if: - 1) The Secretary notifies the Council that the Secretary has initiated an emergency action against the institution/program, in accordance with section 487(c)(1)(G) of the HEA, or an action to limit, suspend, or terminate an institution participating in any Title IV, HEA program. - 2) A state licensing or authorizing agency notifies the Council that the institution's license or legal authorization to provide an educational program has been or will be revoked.
+- a.
+Plans for continuing the education of currently enrolled students at another accredited institution/program (including a record retention plan that is provided to all students). - b.
+Evidence that the accredited teach-out institution or program has the necessary experience, resources, and support services to: - a) Provide an educational program that is of acceptable quality and reasonably similar in content, structure, and scheduling to that provided by the institution or program that is ceasing operations; - b) Remain stable, carry out its mission, and meet all obligations to existing students - c.
+Provisions for currently enrolled students, specifying any additional charges (i.e., a clear statement of tuition and fees), to receive all the instruction promised by the closed program before its closure but that is not provided to the students because of the closure. - d.
+A list of students currently enrolled in the program and program requirements each student has completed. - e.
+The number and types of credits the teach-out institution will accept before the student enrolls, and a clear statement of the tuition and fees of the program at the teach-out institution. - f.
+A plan to provide all potentially eligible students with information about how to obtain a closed school discharge and, if applicable, information on state refund policies. - g.
+A record retention plan to be provided to all enrolled students that delineates the final disposition of teach-out records. - h.
+Reference to the location of the teach-out institution/program being as geographically close to the closed program as possible. - i.
+Acknowledgement from the accepting program that it agrees to the terms of the teach-out agreement. - 3.
+In addition to closures, the Council may require programs to submit a teach-out plan (and in some circumstances, a teach-out agreement) for approval in the following circumstances: - a.
+The Council acts to place the institution or program on probation or equivalent action (only teach-out plan required).